enesoglu/nasa-soteria-data-dictionary/README.md

 ### 3. Integrated Technical Glossary

-The explorer includes a built-in glossary covering common search terms such as:
+The explorer includes a built-in glossary covering relevant aviation terms.

-- EEG workload features
-- Heart Rate Variability (HRV)
-- Galvanic Skin Response (GSR / EDA)
-- Eye-tracking metrics (pupil diameter, gaze vectors)
-- Aviation telemetry (PFD, EICAS, cockpit controls)
-- File formats: `.blob`, `.indicies`, `.mjpeg`

 This makes the dataset accessible even to researchers without an aviation background.